 Here comes the use of backtest, it will give you answers for the all above questions.

 Because each data source uses different hardware/software to store the incoming streaming data from exchanges and uses different methods to compute OHLC from the stored data.
-Hence, if GDFL shows Pin Bar at 10:15, then it may not be a Pin Bar in TrueData.
+Hence, if GDFL data shows Pin Bar at 10:15, then it may not be a Pin Bar in TrueData.

 Normally this backtest deviations happens at lower time frames (Ex: 1min, 5min etc)